Postage stamp crafts are fun, free and easy. They are also a great resource for creating unique art and personalized handmade gifts.

 How To Remove Postage Stamps From Envelope

 There are several ways to remove the paper.
-These methods either use water, or heat, or a combination of both.
+These methods use either water, heat, or a combination of both.

 Stamps come with two types of adhesive.
-Older stamps tended to be pre-gummed and you wet them to stick them to an envelope.
+Older stamps tended to be pre-gummed; you wet them to stick them to an envelope.
 Newer stamps are more like adhesive stickers.

 Using Water To Remove A Stamp from Paper

-This is my preferred method for removing the paper backing and it works 9 times out of 10.
-It’s an especially good method to use with the old fashioned gummed stamps.
+This is my preferred method for removing the paper backing, and it works 9 out of 10 times.
+It’s especially good for old-fashioned gummed stamps.

 Step 1: First, trim the paper around the stamp, leaving a small border a couple of mm wide.
-With stamps on very thick paper or cards, (such as postcards), try and reduce the thickness of paper by peeling away layers from the back.
+With stamps on very thick paper or cards (such as postcards), try to reduce the thickness of the paper by peeling away layers from the back.

-Next, fill a bowl with lukewarm water and float the stamps on the water.
-After a few minutes, the stamps normally will float off the paper backing to the top of the water.
+Next, fill a bowl with lukewarm water and float the stamps on it.
+After a few minutes, the stamps normally float off the paper and back to the top of the water.

 Postage stamps on very thick paper or cards can prove difficult, as they take so long for the water to soak through as far as the gum.
 If possible, try to reduce the thickness of the paper by peeling away layers.

-Sometimes, the stamps will need a little help to disengage from the wet envelopes.
-In this case, just gently peel away the stamp from the backing.
+Sometimes, the stamps need help disengaging from the wet envelopes.
+In this case, gently peel away the stamp from the backing.

-Then place the wet stamps face down onto kitchen paper to dry.
-If the stamps are placed face-up, there might be some residual gum on the back of the stamps that will stick to the kitchen paper.
+Then, place the wet stamps face down on kitchen paper to dry.
+If the stamps are placed face up, some residual gum on the back of the stamps might stick to the paper.

 Using Heat To Remove Stamps From Paper

-On rare occasions, the water method for removing the backing paper may not work.
-Another method to try is to use heat to melt the adhesive on the back of the stamp.
+The water method for removing the backing paper may not work on rare occasions.
+Another technique is to use heat to melt the adhesive on the back of the stamp.

 Place the stamp face down on a flat heatproof surface.
-Then iron the back of the envelope with a hot iron.
-This should melt the adhesive and make it easy to peel the stamp away from the envelope.
+Then, iron the back of the envelope with a hot iron.
+This should melt the adhesive and make peeling the stamp away from the envelope easy.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.